stillagorilla/heypage/docs/OPEN_QUESTIONS.md

 7) “Other Social Profiles” modal:
    - The business mock currently targets #bioModal but user-profile uses #socialModal.
 Confirm intended reuse and fields.

+## Business header dropdown labeling artifact (resolved)

+On Business pages, "Leave Group" appears in the business entity header dropdown.
+This is a mock artifact.
+Decision:
+- Replace with "Leave Business" (or "Leave Company") or remove if not supported.

 ## Business Team and Jobs rules

 Sources: